 Our team is ready to help you learn how to live better and take control through monitoring blood sugar, nutrition and physical activity-as well as understanding medication as needed.

 Our team is dedicated to working with you to prevent type 2 diabetes through our Weight Management and Diabetes Prevention Program, a year-long, lifestyle-change program.
-This program, fully recognized by the Centers for Disease Control and Prevention, offers education on physical activity, nutrition, stress management and other important areas of your health.
+This program offers education on physical activity, nutrition, stress management and other important areas of your health.
 We also work with you to build strategies for overcoming challenges to sustaining weight loss.

 Medicare Part B covers as a benefit with prediabetes labs.
 Please check with your insurance provider to find out if the Weight Management and Diabetes Prevention Program is covered.
 To register for this program, contact Gritman Clinical Nutrition at 208-883-6341 or DPP@gritman.org.